 As a professional educational event, ESC has an established dress code that should be followed.
 We believe that a dress code is an important part of ESC and helps to create a safe and inclusive environment.
-A higher standard of dress encourages greater respect for individual students and others and results in a higher standard of behaviour and achievement.
-The dress code does not necessarily reflect what is or is not considered to be modest, but more sets a standard for students and sponsors to adhere to that sets ESC apart from the normal day.
-Students and sponsors should be dressed according to the guidelines upon arrival (unless otherwise stated) and throughout ESC.
+A higher standard of dress encourages greater respect for individual students and others and often results in a higher standard of behaviour and achievement.
+The dress code does not necessarily reflect what is or is not considered to be modest, but rather sets a standard for students and sponsors to adhere to that sets ESC apart from the normal day.
+Students and sponsors should be always dressed according to the guidelines.